 Listeria can be treated using antibiotics.
 In most cases, the antibiotics work well and prevent the spread of the infection to the foetus.
 Newborn babies can also be treated with the same antibiotics.

-The mother will be given an intravenous antibiotic which treats the infection and may also help protect the baby.
+The mother will be given an intravenous antibiotic that treats the infection and may also help protect the baby.
 Since listeria and pregnancy is a combination known to cause birth defects, the baby will be monitored periodically using ultrasound scans to check for developmental problems.

 Pregnant women who are infected with listeriosis have complications such as: